rizitis/snapV/README.md

 #### TODO
 * Check sums for dowloaded snaps
 * Make a deal with .desktop entries
-* sound and fix bugs
+* found and fix bugs

 #### CANT DO